StevenXL/learn-rails/NOTES.md

 However, there is no way yet for anyone to access this MVC network, since I have not yet configured the router.

 I can do this by adding the following to the router: `resources :contacts, only: [:new, :create]`.
 If I had not added the `only: [:new, :create]` code, then Rails would have added routes for an entire RESTful model - i.e., all seven functions.

+# Spreadsheet Connection

+Although most professional Rails applications are database-driven, I am not going to do that in this tutorial.
+Databases added complexity, specifically around user acces and authentication.

+What I am going to do is store the form data in Google Drive through Google Drive API.
+I will send the data to a spreadsheet on Google Drive, and since Google already takes care of user access and uthentication, I do not have to worry about it.
+The google_drive gem will provide the appropriate functionality.
+(It is a wrapper for the Google Drive API).

+We will add the data to our model.
+Saving data to a Google Drive Spreadsheet is a data manipulation operation, and all data manipulation should be handled by the model.
+This follows the Rails maxim of "Skinny Controller, Fat Model".
+(Note that a controller should have only enough code to instantiate a model and render a web page).